ayoubimaya/Display-Fix-Count/README.md

-# Display-Fix-Count
+# Logitech Displays

-This is meant to track the number of fixes that were made to a Logitech display in retail stores at a given period of time.
+Currently only tracking number of fixes that were made to a Logitech display in retail stores.
+Tracking number of compliant displays in stores will be created.